“Sometimes all we need to do is breathe.” Cindee Snider Re

 What I’ve learned, weary Mamas, is that we can do anything five minutes at a time.

-So tie that shoe or hug that child or steep that tea, or stand by a window and let the tears flow.
+So tie that shoe, hug that child, steep that tea, or stand by a window and let the tears flow.
 Then take a deep breath and pray, “Show me, Lord … just enough for the next step.”

 Five minutes at a time, we can celebrate a catnap or a kind cashier.

-Five minutes at a time, we can savor the scent of freshly baked bread or clean laundry or clean hair.
+Five minutes at a time, we can savor the scent of freshly baked bread, clean laundry, or clean hair.

 FIVE MINUTES AT A TIME, WE CAN DO ANYTHING.

-Our journeys may be different, but the emotions are the same: sadness, loneliness, confusion, anger, frustration, being overwhelmed, or feeling lost.
+Our journeys may differ, but the emotions are the same: sadness, loneliness, confusion, anger, frustration, being overwhelmed, or feeling lost.

 I have experienced the profound loneliness of my child’s diagnosis.
 I’ve spent countless weeks at Children’s Hospital with my kids for tests, procedures, PICC lines and port placements, surgeries, and complex procedures.